 So, let’s see how we can clean Sewing machines and Segers effectively.

 - Vacuum Cleaner

-You can also use a mini vacuum to clean your sewing machine.
-An USB powered mini vacuum will really work well.
+You can also use a mini vacuum or handheld vacuum to clean your sewing machine.
+A USB powered mini vacuum will really work well.
 You can connect the mini vacuum to the mobile charging vacuum.
-Just remove the thread from the sewing machine and clean it with the soft cloth.
+Just remove the thread from the sewing machine and clean it with a soft cloth.
 Remove the presser foot and needle and remove the stitch plate.
 Remove the bobbin case and take out the bobbin.
-You can use the small brush to clean the bobbin.
+You can use a small brush to clean the bobbin.
 Now use the mini vacuum.
 The flexible tip on the vacuum can reach most of the tight spots.
-Now the do the rest work with the small brush.
+Now they do the rest of the work with a small brush.
 Then oil the sewing machine if needed.
 Put the presser foot back on and a new needle in… and you’re good to go.
-You need to clean your sewing machine once in a week.
+You need to clean your sewing machine once a week.